Teradata/jupyter-demos/README.md

 [SQL Version](./UseCases/Cash_Demand_Forecasting/Cash_Demand_Forecasting_SQL.ipynb)

 #### Sales Forecasting using Teradata AUTOARIMA
-Forecast the amount of future sales by developing a time-series modelling pipeline using Vantage and In-DB analytics<br>
+Forecast the amount of future sales by developing a time-series modelling pipeline using Teradata and In-DB analytics<br>
 [Python Version](./UseCases/Sales_Forecasting_AutoArima/Sales_Forecasting_AutoArima_Python.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>